nurrizkyimani/nurrizkyimani/README.md

 - Universitas Gadjah Mada, Bachelor of Computer Science 2022
 - Exchange at University of Pennsylvania, Fall 2021

-# Something I Have Been Really Curious and Willing to Spend Time
+# Something I Have Been Really Curious On
 - Money: Computational Finance combination with Computational Linguistic
 - System: How system works from Algorithm and Mathematical perspective
 - Stories:  Narative from Computational Linguistic perspective